 If you want to go where the wild things are, try Assateague Island National Seashore along the Atlantic coastline.
 The island has been inhabited with feral ponies for over 300 years.
 Legend has it the ponies swam from a Spanish galleon shipwreck to shore and have remained there since.
 Primitive camping is available on the island allowing you to co-exist with the wild ponies.
 Take your bug spray, the mosquito population will be glad to see you too.

-Coming in 2016, the Harriet Tubman National Monument in Cambridge will celebrate Tubman’s life and her brave journey to risk life and limb to help others escape slavery via the Underground Railroad.
+The Harriet Tubman National Monument in Cambridge will celebrate Tubman’s life and her brave journey to risk life and limb to help others escape slavery via the Underground Railroad.
 This monument will be the first dedicated to an African-American woman in the US.